-The small country of Slovenia has always, from the moment I first visited way back at the beginning of this century, been a destination that has made me relax and made me smile.
-Slovenia has it all – spectacular lakes, beautiful forests, crystal clear adriatic waters, imposing mountains, amazing food, charming friendly people and a hidden gem of a capital city in Ljubljana.
+The small country of Slovenia has always, from the moment I first visited it way back at the beginning of this century, been a destination that has made me relax and made me smile.
+Slovenia has it all – spectacular lakes, beautiful forests, crystal clear Adriatic waters, imposing mountains, amazing food, charming friendly people and a hidden gem of a capital city in Ljubljana.

 Whether you are going for a cultural city break or to take in the Christmas markets in winter you will have the best time in a capital city that is so clean, so invigorating and so pretty you will soon be wishing you had booked an extra night or two!

 There are few places in the past 30 years that I have returned to again and again but Slovenia, with the delightful gateway of Ljubljana, is very much one of them!

 Ljubljana With Love